moveeleven-data/knightshift/docs/README.md

 The pipeline fetches Lichess games every 40 seconds for 5 hours, processes them, and stores them in your Postgres database.

 ---

+To run on Docker:

+Run dos2unix on run.sh to ensure it has Unix-style line endings.
+You can install it on your system if needed.

+If you're on Windows, run dos2unix using Git Bash or other terminal tools.
+If dos2unix is not installed, run the following command:

+bash
+Copy
+Edit
+dos2unix run.sh
+To build the Docker image (make sure you're in the project directory where the Dockerfile is):

+bash
+Copy
+Edit
+docker build -t knightshift-pipeline .
+Run the Docker container with logs:

+bash
+Copy
+Edit
+docker run -it --env-file .env.docker knightshift-pipeline

+---